scrabbletank/farhome-rules/rulesdoc.md

 You can make an animal handling roll against a beast that hasn't been hostile towards you in an attempt to befriend it.
 On a critical the beast will defend you while in its habitat.

 #### Blessed Healing
-*Requires 2 Charisma, proficiency with Divine spells*
+*Requires 2 Charisma, proficiency in Divine spells*

 The target of your heals gains an extra superior die on their next attack or saving throw within the next 10 minutes.